davidan1981/erlen/README.md

 A formal contract between two parties, defined with a set of of attributes and validations.
-It is represented as a class which inherits from `Erlen::BaseSchema`.
+It is represented as a class which inherits from `Erlen::Schema::Base`.
 Note that a schema is a _portable_ definition so there is no business logic within a schema.

 ### Attribute